El Paso prepares for lifting of “Remain in Mexico” policy

 Saying there are thousands of people on the Mexican side of the border waiting to cross and that the ports of entry may get hit hard.

 “They can show up and then they can introduce the fact that they need amnesty.
-Unfortunately when it backs up at the port it doesn’t make since to them so they’ll go to the border.
+Unfortunately, when it backs up at the port it doesn’t make sense to them so they’ll go to the border.
 You’ll remember a couple of years back people were lining up at the border and we have to take them.
-And if there’s people from Mexico they can’t participate they have to go back,’ said Samaniego.
+And if there are people from Mexico they can’t participate they have to go back,’ said Samaniego.

-Samaniego talking about the increase in border crossings El Paso saw about two months ago as talks of Title 42 was expected to be lifted but was not.
+Samaniego talking about the increase in border crossings El Paso saw about two months ago as talks of Title 42 were expected to be lifted but were not.

 Saying during that time there were 4,200 people at the detention center, which only holds 2,000.

-“Were preparing for Title 42 being lifted so we started preparing a process center and preparing for another shelter and things started slowing down but now we have this situation the Migrant Protection Protocols which is pretty similar were going to have maybe the same amount of people coming through and this would be Central America,” said Samaniego.
+“We’re preparing for Title 42 being lifted so we started preparing a processing center and preparing for another shelter and things started slowing down but now we have this situation the Migrant Protection Protocols which is pretty similar were going to have maybe the same amount of people coming through and this would be Central America,” said Samaniego.

-Texas Governor Greg Abbott releasing a statement about the Supreme Courts ruling on Wednesday.
+Texas Governor Greg Abbott released a statement about the Supreme Court ruling on Wednesday.

 “The Supreme Court’s decision upholding DHS’s termination of the Remain-in-Mexico policy will only embolden the Biden Administration’s open border policies.
 More than fifty people recently died in a trailer—people who were allowed to cross our border illegally because of President Biden’s policies.
 Reinstating and fully enforcing Remain-in-Mexico would deter thousands more migrants from making that deadly trek, and President Biden should take that simple step to secure the border because it is the only humane thing to do.”Greg Abbott, Governor of Texas (R)